ianmax32/LLMs_mentalHealth_research/FINETUNING_README.md

 ## 🎯 Overview

-This package fine-tunes LLaMA models for **multi-label binary classification** of mental health categories:
+This package **fine-tunes** (NOT trains from scratch) LLaMA models for **multi-label binary classification** of mental health categories:
 - **Psychosis**
 - **Anxiety**
 - **Depression**
 - **Mania**

 Each category has an independent binary classifier (presence/absence).

+### What is Fine-Tuning?

+Fine-tuning **adapts a pre-trained LLaMA model** to our mental health classification task without retraining the entire model from scratch.
+This approach:
+- ✅ Starts with pre-trained LLaMA (already understands language)
+- ✅ Adds classification layers on top
+- ✅ Trains only what's needed for the task
+- ✅ Much faster and requires less data than training from scratch

+**See `FINETUNING_GUIDE.md` for detailed explanation of fine-tuning methods.**

 ## 📋 Prerequisites